cap7ainjack/ShopStop/README.md

 “Shop Stop” is very simple product catalog website (like OLX, Amazon – but simpler 😊).
 The application will consist of users, products and categories.
 Each user can register, login and logout.
 Users also can create, buy, edit or delete a product.
 Each product has a category in which it is specified.

 User technologies:
-NojdeJS
+NojdeJS,
 ExpressJS

 Used database:
 MongoDB plus Mongoose

 Third-party modules for user authentication and authorization:

-Cookie-parser
+Cookie-parser,
-Express-session
+Express-session,
 Passport